Navigation

 Sarah Griffiths, Physiotherapist at Bupa UK

-Your body goes through a lot, both physically and mentally, during pregnancy and childbirth.
-If you’re a keen runner and recently had a baby, you may wonder when you can start running again.
-Here, I look at some important factors to consider before dusting off your trainers.
+Your body goes through a lot during pregnancy and childbirth.
+This includes both physical and mental challenges.
+If you’re a keen runner and have recently had a baby, you may wonder when you can start running again.
+Here, I look at some factors to consider before dusting off your trainers.

 woman checking her smart watch outdoors

-It refers to the function and wellbeing of your muscles, organs, nerves and connective tissue in your pelvic region.
+It refers to the function of your muscles, organs, nerves and the connective tissue in your pelvic area.

-Returning to running too soon after having a baby puts you at risk of the following conditions.
+After childbirth, your pelvic area needs time to heal.
+Returning to running too soon puts you at risk of the following conditions.

 • Urinary incontinence.
 This is when you pass urine without meaning to.